wadholm/microblog/ansible/README.md

 Just replace `msg=""` with that you want to check.
 Examples of how this can be used inside a *playbook* can be found in the `provision_instances` tasks.

 Use the `--verbose, -v` flag to enable verbose output for better debugging possibilities.
 Ansible has different stages of verbose, `-v` is for basic debugging, `-vvv` shows even more information and `-vvvv` enables connection debugging.

-Example,
+Example:
 ```bash
 $ ansible-playbook site.yml -vvv
 ```